Fiendish Freddy's Big Top o' Fun: Knife Throwing

 The player assumes the role of a knife thrower and must throw knives at balloons on a rotating wheel with a female assistant strapped to it.
 The assistant is not a target and will scream if hit, also causing the screen to be covered in blood.
 There are a limited number of knives available.
 If the player fails to burst all of the balloons by running out of either time or knives, the performance is failed as Freddy can be seen unscrewing the wheel.
 Freddy will also try to make it harder once in a while by throwing smoke bombs in to hinder the player's vision.

 Tightrope

 The player assumes the role of a tightrope walker and must walk across the tightrope while carrying a pole to keep balance, across three levels.
 Freddy will intervene occasionally, whether flying on his jetpack in an attempt to knock the walker off the rope, or by throwing saw blades at the walker to slice him in half.
 The blades can be deflected with the pole.
-It the walker falls off by losing balance, Freddy will pick a finger off the walker's grip on the rope, causing him to fall.
+If the walker falls off by losing balance, Freddy will pick a finger off the walker's grip on the rope, causing him to fall.